 Credit cards in particular can end up becoming a thorn in your side if efforts aren’t made to clear the balance.
 Even with the best intentions, the main problem with credit cards is there is no structured repayment plan in place.
 This can ultimately mean that credit debts linger for a very long time.
 Especially if the person with the debt continues to add more debt to the card.

-Recent case example - remortgaging to pay off debts
+Recent case example - remortgaging to consolidate other outgoings

 One of our existing clients had a mortgage review recently.
-However, this time they wanted to take some additional borrowing.
+When the time comes to remortgage we will always look at the overall financial situation.
+Often it will be a pound for pound remortgage.
+However, this time my clients wanted to take some additional borrowing.
 They had built up some loans and credit cards over the last 2 years whilst renovating their new home.
 They now wanted to use some of the newly acquired equity, which they had gained following the home improvements, to pay off the debts.

-Remortgaging to pay off other debts – debt consolidation.
-It is a process of increasing mortgage borrowing when remortgaging to free up funds to then pay off debts.
+Remortgaging a house to pay off other debts, or a debt consolidation remortgage as it is also called.
+This is a process of increasing the mortgage borrowing when remortgaging to free up funds to then pay off debts.
 This can be in the form of loans, credit cards, furniture finance, car finance – etc.

 Adding unsecured debts of this nature to a mortgage may mean more interest is paid in the long term.
 This is due to the fact the mortgage term is probably much longer than the term of a personal loan.
 However, the interest rate would almost always be much higher on a credit card and there is no payment plan that will ensure the debt is cleared in a timely manner.

 The immediate financial relief can be so important